Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the long-range Riesz gas

-and $h$ defines a positive definite kernel and $\sA$ a positive definite matrix.
-We now argue that for $K_0$ large enough, the matrix $\sA\sM$ is almost surely positive definite.
-This is quite delicate since as is well known, the product of two positive definite matrix is not in general positive definite.
-The idea is to separate $\sM$ into the sum of a Toeplitz matrix associated to a positive kernel and a random ``diagonally dominant'' positive matrix.
-We will need to truncate the kernel $g_s$ at $K_0$.
-Proceeding as in (\ref{eq:shorc}), we let
+\paragraph{\bf{Step 2: positiveness of $\sA\sM$}} Assume that $\frac{\bn}{K_1}\in\mathbb{N}$.
+One argues that for $K_1$ large enough, the matrix $\sA\sM$ is positive-definite, which is quite delicate since the product of two positive-definite matrices is not in general positive-definite.
+The idea is to split $\sM$ into the sum of a Toeplitz matrix associated to a positive kernel and a random ``diagonally dominant'' positive matrix.
+In view of Assumptions \ref{assumptions:sM}, there exists a family of $(\alpha_{i,j})_{i,j\in\bar{I}}$ satisfying $\alpha_{i,j}\geq 0$ for each $i, j\in \bar{I}$ with $d_{\bn}(i,j)\geq n^{\ve\gamma}$ such that